 OUR PUPPIES

+We offer pre-adoption education materials to all of our new owners to help them prepare for their new family member.
 Our puppies that are picked up in person come with a substantial puppy pack with food, toys, bedding, grooming products and other necessities.
-We also offer ongoing support to all new owners, just to make sure our puppies get off to the right start in life.
+After adoption, we also offer ongoing support to all new owners, just to make sure our puppies get off to the right start in life.

 SOCIALIZATION